What's the Best Age to Learn Saxophone?

 Learning the saxophone takes time and works differently for everyone.
 Typically, it takes several years of consistent practice and professional guidance to develop a solid foundation in saxophone playing.

 Progress also depends on the musical goals you set and the styles you want to study.
 If your goal is to enjoy playing the saxophone as a hobby in your spare time, it usually takes about two to three years to master the basics and play repertoire (not too difficult) with confidence.
-For children, their learning speed can significantly increase if they play at school due to the additional time spent with the saxophone, about two years to play the basic pieces with ease.
+For children, their learning speed can significantly increase if they play at school due to the additional time spent with the saxophone, about two years to play the basic pieces.

 Generally, committing to regular saxophone lessons as a beginner can help you reach a beginner-intermediate level after about two to three years.
 However, this timeline may be shorter or longer depending on the quality of instruction you get.